-SSI is a cash benefit paid by Social Security to people with limited income and resources who are disabled, blind, or 65 or older.
+SSI is a cash benefit paid by Social Security to people with limited income and resources who are blind, 65 or older, or have a disability.
 SSI benefits aren't the same as Social Security retirement benefits.

 You can visit benefits.gov/ssa, and use the "Benefit Eligibility Screening Tool" to find out if you're eligible for SSI or other benefits.
 Call Social Security at 1-800-772-1213 or contact your local Social Security office for more information.
 TTY users can call 1-800-325-0778.